This website — its models, collections, and presentation — are a project of Dr. Randall Grayson.

 A note from Dr. Grayson:

 “In the 8th grade, I wrote a paper called “Psyched Out by Psychology.”
 That title referred to the 14 more years of education ahead of me to obtain a doctorate.
-I persisted as the inner, social, and existential lives of humans continued to fascinate me.
+Daunting.
+I spent much of my time living a modern childhood — watching media, playing video games, and other idle activities.

-When my children were born and my father died in short succession, I began the process of putting together the structure and content of this website:
+When my children were conceived and my father died in short succession, I sped up the process of putting together the structure and content of this website:

 - the guide I wish I had while growing up, and through adulthood